 The discussion above highlights the challenges of cross-border value chain integration in the region.
-However, while these challenges of trading across borders pushes up costs, they also fragment the regional markets and thereby give greater pricing power to the companies operating in these markets.
-It is likely that in many instances the status quo generates higher rates of profit to compensate the retailers for their troubles.
+Although these challenges push up costs, they also fragment the regional markets and thereby give greater pricing power to the companies operating in these markets.
+It is likely that in many instances the status quo generates higher profits to compensate retailers for their troubles.
 However these higher profits will be generated by the ability of the regional retailer to benefit from the economies of scale that come from being able to source and distribute regionally.
-And the case of Shoprite's withdrawal from Tanzania shows there are limits to the extent to which retailers can offset greater costs by making the customer pay higher prices.
+The case of Shoprite's withdrawal from Tanzania shows there are limits to the extent to which retailers can offset greater costs by making the customer pay higher prices.

 There are clearly areas where public-private dialogue can play a role in facilitating trade within SACU.
-This will be needed to provide direction on updating the regulatory framework to better reflect modern business practices of the retail chains.
-It is also important to promote a more constructive engagement on the challenges for local sourcing.
+Dialogue will be needed to provide direction on updating the regulatory framework to better reflect modern business practices of the retail chains.
+It is also important to promote more constructive engagement on the challenges for local sourcing.